rossetti/KSLBook/docs/06-Chapter6.md

 As illustrated in this example, a blocking queue can facilitate the passing of information between two processes.
 These types of constructs can serve as the basis for communicating between agents which can invoke different procedures for different messages and wait until receiving and or sending messages.
 We will see another example of using a blocking queue later in this chapter.

 In the previous three examples, we saw how we can use a hold queue, a signal, and a blocking queue within a process description.
-In the case of the blocking queue, we saw how two processes can communicated.
+In the case of the blocking queue, we saw how two processes communicated.
 In this next simple example, we also see how to processes can coordinate their flow via the use of the `waitFor(process: KSLProcess)` suspending function.
 The purpose of the `waitFor(process: KSLProcess)` suspending function is to allow one entity to start another process and have the entity that starts the process wait until the newly activated process is completed.
 The following code indicates the signature of the `waitFor(process: KSLProcess)` suspending function.

 ```kt
     /** Causes the current process to suspend until the specified process has run to completion.